Toronto Zoo: Notable births and hatches

 Through the weekend of September 26–27, 2015, the zoo's white lioness Makali gave birth to four cubs: the first pure-bred white lions born at the Toronto Zoo.

 On October 13, 2015, Er Shun, the visiting female giant panda, gave birth to two cubs.
 This was the first successful reproduction of giant pandas in Canada.
 A male, later named Jia Panpan, was born at 3:31 AM with a weight 187.7 g, while the other, a female, later named Jia Yueyue, was born at 3:44 AM and weighed 115 g.
 Their sexes were unknown during the first few months of their lives, being determined in February 2016.
 The cubs were kept off display until the age of 5 months.
 In March 2016, the cubs were given the names Jia Panpan and Jia Yueyue to signify Canadian hope and Canadian joy, respectively, and revealed to the public before the March Break of that year.

 On Remembrance Day (November 11) of 2015, a female polar bear named Juno was born to mother, Aurora.
 Named for Juno Beach, Juno would be adopted by the Canadian Army and was granted the rank of Honorary Private, and was later promoted to Honorary Corporal on her first birthday and Honorary Master Corporal on her fifth birthday.

 On February 17, 2016, 11-year-old Indian rhinoceros Ashakiran, on loan from the Los Angeles Zoo, gave birth to a male named Nandu.
 With fewer than 3,555 left in the wild, Indian rhinos are classified as a vulnerable species.

 In May 2017, the Toronto Zoo had its first births of clouded leopards to mom, Parvati, and dad, Mingma.

 On July 17, 2017, a wood bison calf was born at the Toronto Zoo as a result of embryo transfer from a bison at the University of Saskatchewan.

 On May 1, 2021, three Amur tiger cubs were born, with one surviving.

 On June 13, 2024, two red panda cubs were born.

+A baby female pygmy hippopotamus named Maple born at the Toronto Zoo in 2026.

+On August 2, 2026, Kindia, a 20-year-old female pygmy hippopotamus, gave birth to a female calf named Maple.
+The calf quickly grew attention on the zoo's social media pages, drawing attention to the conservation of the endangered pygmy hippopotamus and the popularity has been compared with Moo Deng.